 - Recaps are not required by law on the daily log.

 - There can be nothing on the windshield within the radius of the windshield wipers.

 Pre-Audit Review Recommendations

-Try to have a meeting room for the audit away from other drivers.
-Review all paper logs for the past six months and have drivers make all necessary corrections.
-Audit all time sheets for last six months for Class C drivers.
+Try to designate a quiet space or a meeting room for the audit.
+This space should be away from other drivers.
+Before the audit, review all paper logs for the past six months and have drivers make all the necessary corrections.
+Also, review all timesheets for the last six months for Class C drivers.
 Have corrections made as necessary.
-Write official policy and procedure for log violations and have it entered into the company's Policy and Procedure book.
+Be sure to have the driver initial any changes.